Date: Tue, 4 Jul 2006 (delayed)

 The next two sites in the

 area were quite interesting as well.
-Reaching them was even slower than the
+However, reaching them was even slower

-previous few days had been.
-My bike was really limping along at that point, but
+than the previous few days had been.
+My bike was really limping along at that

-sights.
-I would have liked to have stayed there for longer, as the mid-range
+favorite of the area’s sights.
+I would have liked to have stayed there for

 The last of the northern